|

 to it.

-Well, that is thirteen tips for getting good deals at garage
+Well, that is thirteen tips for garage sale shopping.

 Now all you need is a bit of knowledge about what to buy.